Candela and Schreier Surgical Group

 Skin cancer is incredibly common, affecting more Americans each year than all other types of cancer combined.
-If you find yourself among those receiving a skin cancer diagnosis, Dr. Frank Candela and Dr. David Schreier of Candela and Schreier Medical Corporation in West Hills and Thousand Oaks, California, while also serving the San Fernando Valley, can help you choose a treatment path that’s right for you.
+If you find yourself among those receiving a skin cancer diagnosis, Dr. Frank Candela and Dr. David Schreier of West Valley Surgeons, in West Hills and Thousand Oaks, California, while also serving the San Fernando Valley, can help you choose a treatment path that’s right for you.
 Online scheduling allows you to book your visit 24 hours a day, or you’re always welcome to reach out to the office staff by phone to check appointment availability.

 There are numerous types of skin cancer, but the most common are basal cell carcinoma, squamous cell carcinoma, and melanoma.

 This is the most common type of skin cancer.
 It can occur on any part of your body, but is most commonly found on the arms, neck, and head.
 These cancers initially appear as a pinkish or flesh colored bump on your skin.

 This type of skin cancer is most commonly found on areas of the body that receive the most sun exposure.
 These cancers often resemble a firm red bump or sore and can sometimes go through a cycle of bleeding and healing.

 This type of skin cancer often develops in an existing mole, but can occur on a seemingly normal area of skin.
 Diagnosing and treating melanoma early is important, as it can be deadly if allowed to spread.

 There are also several other less common skin cancer types.